scaldi/scaldi-website/learn.md

 all types of the bindings are described in more detail in the next sections.

-Finally you can specify a lifecycle callbacks with `initWith`/`destroyWith` words which take a function `T => Unit` as an argument, where
+You can specify a lifecycle callbacks with `initWith`/`destroyWith` words which take a function `T => Unit` as an argument, where
 `T` is the type of the binding:

 {% highlight scala %}
 bind [Server] to new HttpServer initWith (_.init()) destroyWith (_.shutdown())
 {% endhighlight %}

+Identifiers, that are used to define a binding, can be marked as `required`/`notRequired` in order to influence the lookup mechanism during the injection.
+More information about this feature can be found in the ["Required Identifiers" section](#required-identifiers).

 ### Binding Overrides